 A Flexible Portfolio allows you to create a custom portfolio comprised of exchange-traded funds (“ETFs”).
-Unlike with the Betterment Core Portfolio Strategy, which uses preset weights for each individual asset class based on your selection of an overall allocation between stocks and bonds, a Flexible Portfolio allows you to choose your own individual asset class weights from asset classes that comprise the Betterment Core Portfolio Strategy as well as certain additional asset classes described below.
+Unlike with Betterment's Core Portfolio Strategy, which uses preset weights for each individual asset class based on your selection of an overall allocation between stocks and bonds, a Flexible Portfolio allows you to choose your own individual asset class weights from asset classes that comprise the Betterment Core Portfolio Strategy as well as certain additional asset classes described below.

 As with every portfolio strategy that Betterment offers, Betterment has the discretion to choose which specific ETFs to purchase or sell to further your investment objectives, as well as when to place trades for those ETFs.
 The particular ETFs used in a Flexible Portfolio are subject to change based on Betterment’s evaluation of the cost of ownership of ETFs representing exposure to each asset class, among other factors.
 Read more about Betterment’s ETF selection process.

 There are several ways that a Flexible Portfolio differs from the Betterment Core Portfolio Strategy.
 You should consider these differences when deciding if you wish to elect a Flexible Portfolio.